 Following any negotiation, the CO must promptly prepare a memorandum summarizing the principal elements of the negotiation.
 The memo would include the negotiation objectives as discussed in § 345.10.
-The memo must be approved in writing by the PLO (for the court units, FPDO, or FJC), or the PE (for COs at the AO).
+The memo must be approved in writing by the PLO.
 The memorandum must be included in the procurement file and must contain at least the following information:

-- (a) the purpose of the negotiation: - (b) a description of the purchase, or modification, with identifying number; - (c) a summary of the technical and price negotiation results; - (d) the name, position, and organization of each person representing the offeror or the judiciary in the negotiation; - (e) if detailed pricing information was obtained, an analysis of the various elements of cost;
+- (a) the purpose of the negotiation; - (b) a description of the purchase, or modification, with identifying number; - (c) a summary of the technical and price negotiation results; - (d) the name, position, and organization of each person representing the offeror or the judiciary in the negotiation; - (e) if detailed pricing information was obtained, an analysis of the various elements of cost; - (f) a summary of the offer, any advisory report recommendations, and the reasons for any significant variances between them and the negotiated amount;

-- (f) a summary of the offer, any advisory report recommendations, and the reasons for any significant variances between them and the negotiated amount; - (g) the most significant facts or considerations controlling the establishment of the negotiation objectives and the negotiated price, including an explanation of any significant differences between the two positions; - (h) the basis for determining the profit or fee negotiation objective and the profit or fee negotiated, if applicable; and - (I) documentation of fair and reasonable pricing.
+- (g) the most significant facts or considerations controlling the establishment of the negotiation objectives and the negotiated price, including an explanation of any significant differences between the two positions; - (h) the basis for determining the profit or fee negotiation objective and the profit or fee negotiated, if applicable; and - (I) documentation of fair and reasonable pricing.